usebastian97/usebastian97/README.md

 ## Hi there! 👋    ![Profile views](https://gpvc.arturio.dev/usebastian97)

-Hi, I'm Sebastian, a passionate self-taught Android and Java Developer from Romania🇷🇴.
+Hi, I'm Sebastian, a passionate self-taught Android and Java Developer from Romania.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.